 • NEWS

-The news is that I am focused this summer 2025 on mastering this Informasia website.
+The news is that I am focusing this winter 2026 on mastering this Informasia website.

 Right now, I am combing through the current layout and updating it.